 Generating your own DDS files has several advantages; chief among them is that you have complete control over the compression artifacts of your texture and can result in less loss of quality since slower compression techniques may be used.
 However, it has the same issues as storing pre-compressed texture images in TXO files: there is a possibility some graphics cards don't support the texture compression you have used, in which case the texture will have to be decompressed before it can be loaded.

 There is a compromise between dynamic compression and pre-compressed textures: you can ask Panda to compress textures on the fly, and then save the resulting compressed image to a TXO file on disk.
 The next time you load that particular texture, it will load quickly from its TXO file.
 Since the TXO file was generated by the user's graphics driver, it will presumably use a supported compression algorithm.

 To enable this feature, simply insert the following lines in your Config.prc file:

 Where model-cache-dir specifies any folder on the disk (it will be created if it doesn't already exist).
 Note that the model-cache-dir may already be specified; the default distribution of Panda specifies a model-cache to speed up loading bam files.

-Like DDS file format, the model-cache-compressed-textures variable is a new feature in Panda, and isn't available in versions prior to 1.6.
+Like DDS file format, the model-cache-compressed-textures variable isn't available in Panda3D versions prior to 1.6.